menny/menny.github.io/_posts/2026-09-12-netta-vs-cnn.md

     reason: "Adding detected fonts comparison image"
 ---

 My (very non-technical) friend asked me to edit a screenshot for him.
-Nothing too hard: it's a screenshot of a letter, and he wanted to change a few words and numbers in it.
+Nothing too hard: it's an image of a flyer for a previous event, and he lost the original.
+A few words and numbers in it needed amending.
 I was like, "Sure, man.
 Come over, we'll do it on my laptop in a couple of minutes."

 Easy, right?